-9. Hate Crime
+8. Hate Crime

-9.1 The following details progress made against the delivery plan for actions relevant to hate crime, which was informed by the best practice set out in 'Building Cohesive Communities: An LGA Guide'.

-- 9.2 The NCCSP Team has published updated information for victims of hate crime on its website.
+- 9.1 The following details progress made against the delivery plan for actions relevant to hate crime, which was informed by the best practice set out in 'Building Cohesive Communities: An LGA Guide'. - 9.2 The NCCSP Team has published updated information for victims of hate crime on its website.
 The updated information provides a definition of hate crime, how to report, why it is important to report hate crime, and what support is available in Norfolk and nationally.
 This information is in line with current guidance on hate crime, issued by the College of Policing. - 9.3 Norfolk Constabulary have developed a community tension monitoring mechanism for Norfolk, which is currently being trialled.
 The police have established and advertised a reporting pathway for any professional to highlight what they feel constitutes a community tension.
 The police will then regularly analyse submissions and where appropriate feed them up to the National Community Tension Team.
-The effectiveness of this will be monitored and feedback on local community tensions will be given by the police to the CRPSG. - 9.4 The NCCSP have collaborated with police analysts to develop a data product that is supplied to the CRPSG.
+The effectiveness of this will be monitored and feedback on local community tensions will be given by the police to the CRPSG.
+The police will also feedback on community tensions in Norfolk to named persons within responsible authorities. - 9.4 The NCCSP have collaborated with police analysts to develop a data product that is supplied to the CRPSG.
 This product is presented at every CRPSG meeting and helps to inform responses developed by the group.
 The product provides trend, subgroup, victim, suspect, repeat crimes and incidents, and district council area data.
-The combination of this data and the community tension monitoring will greatly improve the understanding of hate crime that the CRPSG has. - 9.5 Norfolk Constabulary's Equality Diversity and Inclusion Advisor is undertaking a Hate Crime Review, investigating the local response to hate crime.
-The review has investigated both police and partnership opportunities to respond to hate crime and will make recommendations for members of the CRPSG.
-In addition, Norfolk County Council's Community Equality Diversity and Inclusion Consultation, will also be utilised by the CRPSG to understand and respond to need locally, when complete. - 9.6 Norfolk Constabulary has planned an engagement event for During Hate Crime Awareness Week to take place at the Forum in Norwich on Friday 14th October.
-The event will bring together a range of different services and engage communities, particularly on the support available to victims of hate.
-It will have inputs from a range different stakeholder organisation across the partnership, including police, crown Prosecution Service and charities supporting a variety of different needs.
-This engagement will be complemented by social media activity throughout Hate Crime Awareness Week in collaboration with the NCCSP's Communications Officer. - 9.7 Norfolk Constabulary will utilise the College of Policing's training programme for all officers and staff on racism, anti-racism, Black history, and its connection to policing.
+The combination of this data and the community tension monitoring will greatly improve the understanding of hate crime that the CRPSG has. - 9.5 Norfolk Constabulary's Equality Diversity and Inclusion Advisor undertook a Hate Crime Review, investigating the local response to hate crime.
+The review investigated both police and partnership opportunities to respond to hate crime and made recommendations to the CRPSG: - Relaunch the Stop Hate in Norfolk campaign, providing third party reporting centres - Explore hate crime interventions working with children and young people - Improve data regarding hate crime and community cohesion - 9.6 In addition, Norfolk County Council's Community Equality Diversity and Inclusion Consultation, will also be utilised by the CRPSG to understand and respond to need locally, when complete.

+- 9.7 Norfolk Constabulary delivered an engagement event for During Hate Crime Awareness Week at the Forum in Norwich on Friday 14th October.
+The event brought together a range of different services and engaged communities, particularly on the support available to victims of hate.
+It had inputs from a range different stakeholder organisation across the partnership, including police, Crown Prosecution Service and charities supporting a variety of different needs.
+This engagement was complemented by social media activity throughout Hate Crime Awareness Week in collaboration with the NCCSP's Communications Officer. - 9.8 Norfolk Constabulary will utilise the College of Policing's training programme for all officers and staff on racism, anti-racism, Black history, and its connection to policing. - 9.9 The Community Relations and Prevent Strategic Group has collaborated in responding to recent community tension incidents, delivering a co-ordinated response.
+The group is also represented at and updated on the recently formed Asylum and Migration Strategic Board.

-10.1 The CRPSG will, where there is an evidence-based need regarding the Prevent duty response will be able to approach the NCCSP for appropriate financial resource.
+9.1 The CRPSG will, where there is an evidence-based need regarding the Prevent duty response will be able to approach the NCCSP for appropriate financial resource.
 The members of the CRPSG will work collaborative to utilise existing resources and seek external funding opportunities to support its delivery and strategic response.